Plumsail/actions/source/flow/how-tos/sharepoint/site-designs-pnp.rst

 ---------------------------------------------------------
 Our plan is to start a Microsoft flow from site design and deploy a PnP provisioning template.
 In the example, we will create a SharePoint Modern page using PnP provision template and for this we need to prepare the PnP template.
-This article explains how to create this template using Powershell commands.
+`This article <create-modern-page-pnp-template.html.html>`_ explains how to create this template using Powershell commands.
 As a result we will have an XML file;
 keep it handy, we'll need it on the next step.